 How to Start a Children’s Photography Business in Today’s Saturated Market

-A children's photography business can be a rewarding and fun business, but you need to know the rules of the game to be successful.
-Children's photography has become a very diluted field with the proliferation of affordable digital cameras and the so-called it "do-it-your-selfers."
+A children’s photography business can be a rewarding and fun business, but you need to know the rules of the game to be successful.
+Children’s photography has become a very diluted field with the proliferation of smart phone cameras and the so-called it “do-it-your-selfers.”
 Many new photographers do not have a clue about lighting and creative control of a camera.
 This is what will separate a professional from an amateur.
 It is imperative that you understand lighting;natural lighting and studio lighting (if you have a studio) and how to capture children using the manual controls of your camera.
-But there is more; read on.

 Finding your Niche in a Children’s Photography Business

 Traditional portraits are the classics that do not go out of style.
 Originality is the key, so your work does not look like another photographer’s work.
 Lighting is crucial in a classic portrait, so make sure you have been educated on the types of studio lighting and can invest in the lighting equipment that is required to do a good job.
 Classical portraiture should have a timeless look.
 This is achieved through appropriate clothing and background (usually low or mid-key).
 Design consultations with your clients, prior the session, will ensure that you are educating your client on the style you wish to achieve.
 Ask clients to bring in their clothing,so you can coordinate it with the background.
 I often have the client choose the background so there are no surprises once I start shooting.
 A well planned session will result in a more profitable one.
 Traditional portraits, because they are timeless, appeal to a large market segment.

 Working with children is not all fun and games.